-Norfolk Safety Community Interest Company (CIC) is a subsidiary company limited by guarantee of the County Council that operates in partnership with Norfolk Fire and Rescue Service.
+Norfolk Safety Community Interest Company (CIC) (NSCIC) is a subsidiary company limited by guarantee.
 Norfolk Safety provides a range of risk management, training and development and other services to public bodies, third sector organisations and businesses.

-The articles of association outline the composition of the Board of Directors, to include a Member of the Council, who are responsible for the operation of the Company.
+The articles of association set out the provisions under which the company operates.
+The Directors, who are responsible for the operation of the Company, are approved by the County Council.
 The Company has adopted quality assurance and health and safety policy standards consistent with the Council as appropriate to the activities of the Company.
 NSCIC is required to report annually to the Regulator on how they are delivering for the community and how they are involving their stakeholders in their activities.
 The company is subject to legislation and external audit.
-In relation to profits generated these are asset locked into community interest projects by the Board and Regulator (an independent statutory office-holder appointed by the Secretary of State).
+In relation to profits generated these are asset locked into community interest projects approved by the Board and Regulator (an independent statutory office-holder appointed by the Secretary of State).

-Details on the composition of Norfolk Safety CIC and filed accounts can be found on Companies House website (link)
+Details on the composition of Norfolk Safety CIC and filed accounts can be found on Companies House website (link).